China rejects suggestions Prince Charles rude by skipping Xi banquet

 | BEIJING

-British commentators have suggested heir to the throne Charles, who is close to the exiled Tibetan spiritual leader the Dalai Lama, was deliberately avoiding Tuesday's state banquet at Buckingham Palace in Xi's honor.
+British commentators have suggested heir to the throne Charles, who is close to the exiled Tibetan spiritual leader the Dalai Lama, was deliberately avoiding Tuesday's state banquet at Buckingham Palace in Xi's honour.

 A royal source told Reuters it was not a snub, stating that Charles would be spending more time with Xi than any other royal during his four-day visit to Britain.